-Having worked hard all day, driven (most likely and very possibly) in some bad traffic, you would think we would arrive home and take it easy.
+Having worked hard all day, driven (most likely and very possibly) in some bad traffic, you would think that when we arrived home we would take it easy.
 Oh no!

 We immediately jump into some other tasks waiting to be completed; start

-dinner, straighten the room we were unable to straighten in the morning rush,
+dinner, straighten the room, if we were unable to do so in the morning rush,

 set out the outfit for the morrow, and a million other things just waiting to

 taboo; unthinkable.
-It brings up that feeling of guilt!
+It brings a feeling of guilt!

 into bed and slept off.
 I tried but I couldn't readily fall asleep, so I

 not.
 But do you know what I did?
-I told myself to lie still in bed, and really
+I told myself to lie in bed really

 This struggle is much the same for many of people.
 We deny ourselves of rest, because we